 - Public and private investment

 - Potential impacts on communities both within and outside the EU27

-A wide range of feedstocks are available globally for biofuel production including energy crops (e.g. Miscanthus, Jatropha, Short Rotation Copice), wastes (e.g. waste oils, food processing wastes, etc), agricultural residues (straw, corn stover, etc), forestry residues and novel feestocks, such as algae.
+A wide diversity of 'non-food' feedstocks are potentially available globally for biofuel production including energy crops (e.g. Miscanthus, Jatropha, Short Rotation Copice), wastes (e.g. waste oils, food processing wastes, etc), agricultural residues (straw, corn stover, etc), forestry residues and novel feedstocks, such as algae.
 Current R&D&D on biofuels is mainly focused on:

-At the same time, biodiversity (species of plants and animals) need to be conserved, and forested areas must be protected as they act as importrant habitats and carbon sinks.
+At the same time, biodiversity (species of plants and animals) need to be conserved, and forested areas must be protected as they act as important habitats and carbon sinks.
 In other words, the forests store large amounts of carbon in vegetation and soil.
-If areas are cleared for logging, grazing, crop production or roads, the carbon is released into the atmosphere and habitat is lost.
+If areas are cleared for logging, grazing, crop production or constuction, the carbon is released into the atmosphere and habitat is lost.

 Recent statistics on biofuels production and consumption in EU Member States in 2011 are available in the EurObserv'ER Biofuels Barometer 2012.
 This indicates that "between 2010 and 2011 biofuel consumption increased by 3%, which translates into 13.6 million tonnes of oil equivalent (toe) used in 2011 compared to 13.2 million toe in 2010.
 The European Union’s attention has shifted to setting up sustainability systems to verify that the biofuel used in the various countries complies with the Renewable Energy Directive’s sustainability criteria."

 In 2010, The European Biodiesel Board estimated that European Union biodiesel production totalled 9.6 million metric tons.
 The EBB estimates the EU is responsible for over half of the world’s biodiesel output.
 In 2011, production decreased by 10% to 8.6 million metric tons.